afanfa/register_pressure/register_pressure/README.md

       current_phi_2 = pow(current_phi,2.0);
 ```

-As we mentioned before, the compiler will currently inline all the invocations to device functions, including math functions calls.
+As we mentioned before, the compiler will currently inline all the invocations to device functions, including math functions.
 A possible optimization is to replace the general purpose function _pow_ with a specific code for squaring the variable as follows:

 ```C++